-- 10. Helen remembers first signing up with her retailer through a door to door salesperson.
-Her previous provider had offered her generous payment matching in relation to her debts.
+Helen remembers first signing up with her retailer through a door to door salesperson.
+Her previous retailer had offered her generous payment matching in relation to her debts.
 She told the salesperson that she was struggling to pay for energy and was honest about her debts, but he pushed to close the sale and convinced her that she would save on the retailer's offer.
-Helen says that she hasn't noticed any real difference in the bills despite that claim. - 11.
-Switching meant that Helen lost the assistance set up with her previous retailer and her rights to assistance with debt in an open account.
-This method of selling has put her in a worse position and confirms that the Victorian Government will be sparing others from similar harm when unsolicited energy sales are banned.17 - 12.
-Helen found herself paying off three energy debts at once, putting further pressure on her ability to afford her ongoing energy costs.
+Helen says that she hasn't noticed any real difference in the bills despite that claim.

+Switching meant that Helen lost the assistance she had set up with her previous retailer and her rights to assistance with debt in an open account-some of the payment difficulty entitlements only arise for customers with a current account.
+Signing up to a new retailer after being door knocked has put her in a worse position and confirms that the Victorian Government will be sparing others from similar harm when unsolicited energy sales are banned.

+Helen found herself paying debts owed to her

+"I still had [the previous retailer's] debt.
+They said pay it off in repayments of \$50.
+So, I had that and the two [new retailer] bills going on." previous energy provider on top of bills for her new retailer, putting further pressure on her ability to afford her ongoing energy costs.
 She also highlights that getting assistance from an energy retailer and keeping them happy is not easy, particularly when you have dependents.
 She would have had to repeat all this work with the new provider.

-"I still had Simply Energy debt.
+"I still had [the previous retailer's] debt.
 They said pay it off in repayments of \$50.
 So, I had that and the two [new retailer] bills going on."